Satish-satyarth/Practice-git/README.md

 # Practice-git
-only for practice Git And github
+only for practice Git And github.
+Try new things.